Genpact (NYSE:G) Releases FY 2021 Earnings Guidance

-Genpact (NYSE:G) updated its FY 2021 earnings guidance on Monday.
+Genpact (NYSE:G) issued an update on its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of 2.270-2.300 for the period, compared to the Thomson Reuters consensus estimate of $2.280.
 The company issued revenue guidance of $3.93 billion-$3.99 billion, compared to the consensus revenue estimate of $3.97 billion.

+A number of brokerages have recently commented on G. Needham & Company LLC raised their price objective on shares of Genpact from $50.00 to $54.00 and gave the stock a buy rating in a research note on Monday, May 17th.
+Robert W. Baird reaffirmed a buy rating and issued a $54.00 price objective on shares of Genpact in a report on Friday, April 23rd.
+Finally, Zacks Investment Research cut Genpact from a buy rating to a hold rating and set a $42.00 target price on the stock. in a research report on Tuesday, February 2nd.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The company has an average rating of Buy and an average target price of $48.80.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 23rd.
-Investors of record on Friday, June 11th will be issued a dividend of $0.108 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 23rd.
+Shareholders of record on Friday, June 11th will be paid a dividend of $0.108 per share.
+This represents a $0.43 dividend on an annualized basis and a yield of 0.97%.
 The ex-dividend date is Thursday, June 10th.
-This represents a $0.43 annualized dividend and a dividend yield of 0.99%.
-Genpact’s payout ratio is 27.56%.
+Genpact’s dividend payout ratio (DPR) is currently 23.24%.

-A number of brokerages have commented on G. Robert W. Baird reiterated a buy rating and issued a $54.00 price objective on shares of Genpact in a report on Friday, April 23rd.
-Zacks Investment Research lowered shares of Genpact from a buy rating to a hold rating and set a $42.00 price objective on the stock. in a report on Tuesday, February 2nd.
-Finally, Needham & Company LLC boosted their price objective on shares of Genpact from $50.00 to $54.00 and gave the stock a buy rating in a report on Monday.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The company has a consensus rating of Buy and an average target price of $48.80.

-In other news, SVP Balkrishan Kalra sold 2,147 shares of the stock in a transaction that occurred on Wednesday, March 10th.
-The shares were sold at an average price of $42.36, for a total value of $90,946.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO N. V. Tyagarajan sold 70,000 shares of the stock in a transaction that occurred on Friday, April 16th.
-The shares were sold at an average price of $45.01, for a total transaction of $3,150,700.00.
-Following the completion of the transaction, the chief executive officer now owns 693,765 shares of the company’s stock, valued at $31,226,362.65.
+In related news, CEO N. V. Tyagarajan sold 70,000 shares of the stock in a transaction that occurred on Friday, April 16th.
+The stock was sold at an average price of $45.01, for a total value of $3,150,700.00.
+Following the completion of the transaction, the chief executive officer now directly owns 693,765 shares in the company, valued at $31,226,362.65.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, SVP Balkrishan Kalra sold 2,147 shares of the firm’s stock in a transaction on Wednesday, March 10th.
+The stock was sold at an average price of $42.36, for a total value of $90,946.92.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 73,147 shares of company stock valued at $3,284,447.
-1.86% of the stock is owned by insiders.
+In the last quarter, insiders have sold 73,147 shares of company stock worth $3,284,447.
+Insiders own 2.39% of the company’s stock.

 About Genpact